nf-core/sarek/docs/usage.md

 ### --skip_qc

 Use this to disable specific QC and Reporting tools.
+Multiple tools can be specified, separated by commas.
 Available: `all`, `bamQC`, `BaseRecalibrator`, `BCFtools`, `Documentation`, `FastQC`, `MultiQC`, `samtools`, `vcftools`, `versions`
 Default: `None`